 Workplace security is an issue that is and always will be relevant for businesses.
 Its importance, however, is sometimes neglected.
 Employees and business owners alike must take responsibility in ensuring security in the office.
 From making sure to turn off your computer when leaving the desk, to securing company data, or upholding confidentiality - there are a variety of tasks you can perform to provide workplace safety.
 Among the threats your business encounters are employee negligence, data breach, and external threats.
 That is why you need to make protecting your property, your data, and your employees a top priority.

-Let us guide you through these and other top workplace security threats as well as why a more high-tech solution like visitor management software may be just what you need to keep your business and its workers safe.
+In today's world, there are dozens of daily threats to your company’s safety.
+Here we will guide you through the top workplace security threats, as well as why a more modern solution like visitor management software may be just what you need to keep your business and its workers safe.

-The Biggest Office Security Risks
+Biggest Office Security Threats

-Unauthorized access can be the result of a well-meaning employee holding the door for a friend, accidentally leaving a door unlocked, or even a stolen key card.
-However innocent the cause, unauthorized access is a major cause of dangerous data leaks and costly security breaches.
+Unauthorized access occurs when an outsider or employee gains access to an area they are not explicitly permitted to enter.
+For example, an unauthorized person enters the server room or an employee logs onto another worker's computer.
+Unauthorized access can be the result of a well-meaning employee holding the door for a friend, accidentally leaving a door unlocked, even a stolen key card can be a risk.
+However innocent the cause, unauthorized access is a major reason for dangerous data leaks and costly security breaches.